fbpx Scholarships at NDARC | NDARC - National Drug and Alcohol Research Centre

 Eligibility

-1. Meet UNSW requirements for enrolment in a Higher Degree Research Program: https://research.unsw.edu.au/higher-degree-research-programs
+1. Meet UNSW requirements for enrolment in a Higher Degree Research Program: https://www.unsw.edu.au/research/hdr

 2. Meet residency and visa requirements